Mohankirushna/Deepfake-detection-in-videos-using-mtcnn/readme.md

 ---

-## Features
+## ✨ Features

-- **Face detection with MTCNN** on video frames.
+- **Face detection with MTCNN** 🕵️‍♂️ on video frames.
-- **CNN architecture** for binary classification of faces.
+- **CNN architecture** 🧠 for binary classification of faces.
-- **Batch data generator** for handling videos with multiple frames.
+- **Batch data generator** 🔄 for handling videos with multiple frames.
 - Training/validation split with `train_test_split`.
-- Model saving/loading for reuse.
+- Model saving/loading for reuse 💾.
-- Prediction function for testing new videos.
+- Prediction function for testing new videos 🎞️.
-- Visualization of fake vs real video distribution.
+- Visualization of fake vs real video distribution 📊.
-- Sample frame display for both fake and real videos.
+- Sample frame display for both fake and real videos 🖼️.

 ---

-## Getting Started
+## 🚀 Getting Started

-### Prerequisites
+### 📦 Prerequisites

 - Python 3.x
 - TensorFlow